cserl-iitb/bootcamp2022/os_internals/week2/part_a/README.md

 3. While in the function `syscall` in _**syscall.c**_, print the system call number.
 4. While in the `fork` function (in _**proc.c**_), after the new process is created, print the name, pid, state of the new program and that of its parent.

-Note: If we step into a function which we want to execute till it's end, we can the <code>finish</code> command.
+Note: If we step into a function which we want to execute till it's end, we can use the <code>finish</code> command.

 ## 2. Adding user programs in xv6
 <!--A simple example is given [here](https://www.geeksforgeeks.org/xv6-operating-system-add-a-user-program/).-->